pscally1005/pscally1005.github.io/_posts/archive/2024-05-22-cc-cookies.markdown

 - fat free cottage cheese
 - nonfat cottage cheese
 - non fat cottage cheese
 Description: This is part 2 of me trying to make a classic chocolate chip cookie in a much healthier way.
 Here we have cottage cheese, which provide a great neutral base for the cookies, allowing them to stay moist without all the fat of butter, and while being packed with protein.
 For some healthy fats and some sweetness, I've used natural peanut butter and sugar free syrup.
 These cookies are gluten and grain free, using coconut flour instead, and use a homemade sugar free chocolate using just 3 ingredients.
-They don't taste like cottage cheese at all, and can even be enjoyed raw!
+They don't taste like cottage cheese at all, and can even be enjoyed raw!<br>&emsp;For part 1, see my <a href="chickpea-cookies">Chickpea Cookies</a>
 Instructions:
 - Preheat your oven to 350F, and line a cookie sheet with parchment paper.
 Also line a small Tupperware with parchment.<br><br>